MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concept-monitoring-best-practices.md

 ### CPU utilization

 Monitor CPU usage and if the database is exhausting CPU resources.
-If CPU usage is 90% or more then you should scale up your compute by increasing the number of vCores or scale to next pricing tier.
+If CPU usage is 90% or more, than you should scale up your compute by increasing the number of vCores or scale to next pricing tier.
 Make sure that the throughput or concurrency is as expected as you scale up/down the CPU.

 ### Memory